Environmental

 financial evaluations including CDM (carbon credits).

-2005.
-Elaboration of a manuel of environmental procedures, the recruitment
+Responsibilities included: elaboration of a manuel of environmental

 IFC/ The World Bank/ Vice Prime Minister’s Office/ Department of